How I was hooked, netted and landed by the Fisher of men

 The words caused a rather shadowy understanding to dawn in my mind, a vague notion that was like a half remembered song that had been long put aside and I became more deeply aware of an inconsolable longing that had plagued me for many years.
 I then made my decision, entered the bedroom, fell to my knees because that seemed the appropriate thing to do at the time, and full of aggressive and embarrassed curiosity, challenged, for want of a better word - God - if indeed He existed, to enter my life and take it over.
 There was no flash or bang and the earth didn't move, but from that moment until this very second I have been aware of the presence of God, all the time and in every place even when I am tired or ill, busy or idle, happy or sad.
 I had discovered like so many before me that Faith is simply a question of making a quantum leap into the unknown, reaching out a hand in the darkness and then discovering that someone is holding it.

 I am totally unable to rationalise this gift of absolute Faith as from that day to this, no matter how bad things have been and on occasion they have been very bad indeed, I have never once doubted the ever-present reality of God.
-And so began for me what has turned out to be a journey for 40 years deep into the heart of God.
+And so began for me what has turned out to be a journey, for 34 years, that has led me deep into the Loving heart of God.